Olimpia Coral Melo: National Sorority Front

 Olimpia Coral Melo founded the Frente Nacional para la Sororidad, a collective whose first objective was to provide support to women living with digital violence.
 Later, it began to group independent feminists and collectives to have a presence in various Mexican states.
 Currently, the Front has a specific group of defenders of victims of violence on the Internet, which also provides legal and psychological assistance and support.

+Ley Olimp.IA Victim Support Line

+Olimpia Coral Melo partnered with AuraChat.Ai, an AI development company based in California, to launch "Línea de Apoyo 24/7 #LeyOlimp.IA," an AI-powered victim support line designed to assist victims of digital violence.
+This platform utilizes a multitude of AI models to provide guidance and facilitate access to emotional, psychological, and legal support resources.
+The AI models are trained to replicate the expertise and methodologies used by Melo's team of counselors, social workers, attorneys, and defensoras digitales.
+The platform operates 24/7 to offer personalized responses to victims, using AI-generated voice notes and messages.